 CANYON VISTA MEDICAL CENTER AWARDED ADVANCED CERTIFICATION FOR TOTAL HIP AND TOTAL KNEE REPLACEMENT FROM THE JOINT COMMISSION

-Canyon Vista Medical Center today announced it has earned The Joint Commission’s Gold Seal of Approval® for Advanced Certification for Total Hip and Total Knee Replacement.
-The advanced certification is for Joint Commission-accredited hospitals, critical access hospitals and ambulatory surgery centers seeking to elevate the quality, consistency and safety of their services and patient care.
+Canyon Vista Medical Center today announced it has earned The Joint Commission’s Gold Seal of Approval® Certification as a Center of Excellence for Total Hip and Total Knee Replacement.
+The certification is for Joint Commission-accredited hospitals, critical access hospitals and ambulatory surgery centers seeking to elevate the quality, consistency and safety of their services and patient care.

 Canyon Vista Medical Center underwent a rigorous onsite review on August 25, 2017.
 Joint Commission experts evaluated compliance with advanced disease-specific care standards and total hip and total knee replacement requirements, including orthopedic consultation, and pre-operative, intraoperative and post-surgical orthopedic surgeon follow-up care.